 7 Reasons to Visit the Hamamatsu Museum of Musical Instruments

-The Hamamatsu Museum of Musical Instruments (浜松市楽器博物館) doesn’t feature often in travel articles.
-This is a pity because the museum houses a comprehensive and absolutely eclectic collection of musical instruments, on top of being just minutes away from a Shinkansen (bullet train) station.
-It is a must-visit attraction for all musicians and music lovers in Japan.
+The Hamamatsu Museum of Musical Instruments (浜松市楽器博物館) doesn’t feature often in travel articles about Japan, which is a pity because the museum houses a comprehensive and absolutely eclectic collection of musical instruments, on top of being just minutes away from a Shinkansen (bullet train) station.
+It is a must-visit attraction for all musicians and music lovers when in Japan.

 1. The Museum Is Walking Distance From the Main Train Station of Hamamatsu